 The go to approach for a noise assessment is to keep windows closed to ensure internal noise levels meet British Standards.
-However, openable windows are encouraged by the GLA to reduce and mitigate overheating risks to CIBSE levels set out in TM59.
+However, openable windows can help to mitigate overheating risks to CIBSE levels set out in TM59.

-We are continuingly looking at the bigger picture to ensure an optimised design has been created to provide the best possible living environment.
+We are continually looking at the bigger picture to ensure an optimised design has been created to provide the best possible living environment.